Death Stranding: Sales

 In its debut week, Death Stranding was the best-selling physical game in Japan, with Famitsu reporting that the game had sold 185,909 copies.
 This made it the most successful debut for a new intellectual property in Japan for the eighth generation of video game consoles, overtaking previous record holder Judgment.
-Death Stranding remained in the Famitsu top 30 best-selling physical games chart for five weeks, until December 15, having reached over 253,000 physical copies sold at that point.
+Death Stranding remained in the Famitsu top 30 best-selling physical games chart for five weeks, until December 15, 2019, having reached over 253,000 physical copies sold at that point.
 As of March 2020, the game's sales in Japan have reached 262,827 physical copies and an estimated 136,279 digital copies, for an estimated total of 399,106 sales in Japan.

 In the UK, the title debuted at number two on the physical sales chart, outsold by Call of Duty: Modern Warfare.
 Its sales made it the second biggest PlayStation exclusive debut of the year, behind Days Gone.
 According to Media Create, Death Stranding also debuted at number one in the physical sales chart for both Taiwan and South Korea.
 The game also topped the Italian and French selling charts.
 It placed second in the Switzerland charts.

 On the PlayStation Network, the game has reached an estimated total of 3 million players, including an estimated 390,000 monthly active users, as of April 2020.
-According to SuperData Research's estimates Death Stranding sold 477,000 digital copies in its first month on Steam.
+According to SuperData Research's estimates, Death Stranding sold 477,000 digital copies in its first month on Steam.

-Kojima stated in May 2020 that the game had sold enough to recoup the development costs and turn a profit, securing funding for Kojima Production's next project.
+Hideo Kojima stated in May 2020 that the game had sold enough to recoup the development costs and turn a profit, securing funding for Kojima Productions' next project.

-In April 2021, publisher 505 Games' parent organization Digital Bros announced in a financial that the PC release had generated €23 million ($27 million) in revenue as of December 2020, making it the company's highest-grossing game in 2020.
+In April 2021, publisher 505 Games' parent organization Digital Bros announced in a financial report that the PC release had generated €23 million ($27 million) in revenue as of December 2020, making it the company's highest-grossing game in 2020.
 In October 2021, Digital Bros announced that the PC release had generated €31 million.
 As of July 2021, the game has sold 5 million copies worldwide for the PS4 and PC platforms.

+By April 2025, Death Stranding had reached over 20 million players worldwide.

 Awards

-The game won the award for "Best PS4 Exclusive" at the IGN Game of the Awards 2019, whereas its other nominations were for "Best Music/Score" and "Best Art Direction".
+The game won the award for "Best PS4 Exclusive" at the IGN Game of the Year Awards 2019 and was nominated for "Best Music/Score" and "Best Art Direction".

 Legacy

 Numerous commentators noted that the game's story and gameplay resembled the COVID-19 pandemic.
-The game's prescient similarities to the coronavirus crisis has drawn comparisons to the way in which a previous Kojima game, Metal Gear Solid 2: Sons of Liberty (2001), had anticipated 2010s phenomena such as fake news and echo chambers.
+The game's prescient similarities to the pandemic has drawn comparisons to the way in which a previous Kojima game from 2001, Metal Gear Solid 2: Sons of Liberty, had anticipated 2010s phenomena such as fake news and echo chambers.
 A parody game set in a post-apocalyptic world devastated by COVID-19, Walking Simulator, was released in March 2020.